 You can tell if you are overwatering a Christmas cactus if the buds fall off before they bloom.
 If this happens, reduce watering and misting.
 Christmas cacti will need significantly less water during their dormant phase (more on that at the end of this post!).

 Generally speaking, Christmas cacti do best located in a bright room with lots of indirect sunlight.
-In the summertime they can be moved outdoors and placed in a shady spot, and in the fall Christmas cacti need twelve hours of darkness per day, so set them somewhere that does not get much artificial light after the sun goes down.
+In the summertime, they can be moved outdoors and placed in a shady spot.
+In the fall Christmas cacti need twelve hours of darkness per day, so set them somewhere that does not get much artificial light after the sun goes down.

-Christmas cacti take well to propagating, so it is easy to get lots of plants from just one starter plant.
+If you want to spread some Christmas joy, Christmas cacti take well to propagating.
+Luckily, it is easy to get lots of plants from just one starter plant.

 Simply cut off a piece of the stem and stick it into a small pot filled with soil.
 After a week or two, it will develop roots and begin to grow on its own.
-For more detailed instructions on propagating, see this article.
+Learn more about propagation and how to do it here!

 In addition to proper year-round care, there are a few tips and tricks to getting a stubborn Christmas cactus to bloom.
-Follow these steps starting in the fall and continuing in winter, and watch as your Christmas cactus gives you a beautiful display of vibrant flowers.
+Follow these steps starting in the fall and continue on into the winter.
+Watch as your Christmas cactus gives you a beautiful display of vibrant flowers!

 Beginning in October, water your Christmas cactus much less frequently.
 Once every four to six weeks is all it needs during this time of dormancy.
 When you see buds begin to form, go back to your regular watering schedule.